awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-ec2.md

 }
 ```

-The `efgh` role must allow the `abcd` instance profile role to assume it\.
+The `efgh` role must trust the `abcd` instance profile role to assume it\.
 To do this, the `efgh` role must have the following trust policy:

 ***Account 222222222222 `efgh` Role Trust Policy***